2023 Masai Mara Safari Packages From The UK - Packages, Prices, Review, And FAQ

 While traveling by road has the advantage of viewing the Kenyan countryside, the journey might be arduous to some and extremely tiring.

 Flying, on the other hand, has the advantage of comfortability, flexibility, and timeliness.
 However, the mentioned flights might not be a cheap option for those looking for a budget Kenya safari in Masai Mara.

 16. Can You Self Drive in the Masai Mara?

 Yes, you certainly can.
 Though not necessarily cheaper than travelling in safari company vehicles, self-drives are a popular option for those who value their freedom and flexibility.

-Self-drives not only require that you hire your 4×4 car but that you are well-versed with the Kenyan road or at least portray good map-reading skills.
+Self-drive Masai Mara Safari not only requires that you hire your 4×4 car but that you are well-versed with the Kenyan road or at least portray good map-reading skills.